skylantix/Website/src/content/faq.md

 ### Can I rejoin after canceling?

 Yes, you can rejoin anytime.
-However, early member benefits (if you had them) are not restored.
+However, you will may not get the membership rate you previously had and any early member benefits (if you had them) are not restored.

 ---